Invisible Sun: Background

 Sting said of writing "Invisible Sun":

 The song's lyrics stem from songwriter Sting's pondering how people living in war-torn and/or impoverished countries find the will to go on living, and despite the dark music and often morbid lyrical statements, the song carries an uplifting and optimistic message.
-The song was deeply personal for drummer Stewart Copeland, whose hometown of Beirut was being heavily bombed at the time of the song's recording:
+The song was deeply personal for drummer Stewart Copeland, whose hometown of Beirut in Lebanon was being heavily bombed at the time of the song's recording:

-Bono performed duets of it with Sting when U2 and the Police appeared at the same concerts: the first such instance was in 1982 at a festival in Gateshead, England, and two subsequent instances occurred at the last two shows of Amnesty International's A Conspiracy of Hope Tour in 1986.
+Bono performed duets of it with Sting when U2 and the Police appeared at the same concerts: the first such instance was in 1982 at a festival in Gateshead, England, and two subsequent instances occurred at the last two shows of Amnesty International's A Conspiracy of Hope tour in 1986.

 The song is a departure from Police songs before it; "Invisible Sun" contains a dark, looping synthesizer beat, and powerful, haunting lyrics.
-Among other things, the lyrics refer to the ArmaLite rifle used by paramilitary organisations, but mainly by the Provisional Irish Republican Army.
+Among other things, the lyrics refer to the ArmaLite rifle used by paramilitary organisations, but mainly by the Provisional Irish Republican Army (IRA).
 The music video for "Invisible Sun" features a collection of video clips taken from the conflict in Northern Ireland.
 Owing to its subject matter, it was banned by the BBC.

 In 1998, Sting recorded a new version of "Invisible Sun" with the British reggae group Aswad.
 The song was revised as a duet between Sting and vocalist Tony "Gad" Robinson with an upbeat tempo and a prominent horn section.
 The track was featured in The X-Files: The Album, a promotional soundtrack album released to accompany the film The X-Files: Fight The Future.